 This copycat recipe is easy to follow with detailed instructions.
 If this is your first batch of scones, you will be amazed by how easy they are to make!

 What are Blueberry Scones?

 Scones are a baked good similar to American biscuits.
-The essential ingredients are flour, fat, and milk with little sugar mixed in.
+The essential ingredients are flour, fat, and milk with little sugar.
 Scones are sweetened with fruit, glazing the top or spreading clotted cream on each bite.

 What Makes These Blueberry Scones So Good?

 - First and foremost, they are homemade.
 IMHO nothing tastes better than homemade!

 - Real blueberries create a flavor pop sweeter than dried blueberries at Starbucks.

 - These scones are soft and buttery, with edges that crumble.

 Baking Powder - To achieve a lift, use fresh baking powder opened in the last six months.